|

 Panasonic Lumix FZ30 with x1.7 teleconverter + Vivitar 285HV flash

-Camera: Nikon P6000 withn accesories (viewer, mounting tube, remote control remoto and cable release)
+Camera: Nikon P6000 with accesories (screen hood, mounting tube, remote control and cable shutter release)

 Research material and field guides used: